Monmouthshire Railway and Canal Company: Monmouthshire Canal Navigation

 For centuries the mineral wealth of Monmouthshire had been exploited, especially in the manufacture of iron; the necessary raw materials were all at hand: coal, ironstone, limestone, and timber.
 This availability encouraged technical innovation, and this in turn led to considerable progress in the industry.
 The iron production took place some distance from the coast, and transport away to a point of use was exceedingly difficult and expensive.

 Industrialists in the area combined to finance the construction of a canal from Pontnewynydd, a little north-west of Pontypool, to Newport, and a second arm from near Crumlin, through Rogerstone to join the first arm of the canal at Crindau, close to Newport.
 Each arm of the canal was 11 miles in length.
 The canal was authorised by the Monmouthshire Canal Navigation Act 1792 (32 Geo.
 3. c.
-102), and the act included permission to build connecting tramways or plateways (or alternatively "stone roads") to pits within seven miles of the canal, (Note: Priestley, apparently directly quoting the Act of Parliament, says eight miles.) and to raise £120,000.
+102), and the act included permission to build connecting tramways or plateways (or alternatively "stone roads") to pits within eight miles of the canal, (Note: Priestley, directly quoting the act of Parliament, says eight miles.) and to raise £120,000.
 The estimated cost was £106,000, and such was the enthusiasm for the scheme that the capital was all subscribed before the act was passed.

 There was a considerable fall from the top of the canal to Newport: the Pontnewynydd arm descended 447 feet, using 42 locks; there were two tunnels.
 The Crumlin arm descended 358 feet to Crindau, and required 31 locks.
 Reservoirs had to be created at the heads of the canal to ensure a reliable water supply.

 The main arm of the canal opened in 1796, and by this time tramroads had already been constructed in readiness connecting the furnaces of Trosnant, Blaendare and Blaenavon to the line of the canal.
 When the Crumlin arm was ready, corresponding tramroad connections led to it from Beaufort, Sorwy, Nantyglo and Aberbeeg.
 In fact, the numerous short tramroad connections exceeded in aggregate length the extent of the canal to which they led.

 Priestley described the route of the canal: